In 30 seconds…

 Lifestyle Choices and ED

 Heart problems in your 40s, along with other conditions like type 2 diabetes and obesity, are frequently linked to lifestyle choices.
-These include: smoking, drinking a lot of alcohol, eating a poor diet, and not taking enough exercise.
+These include: smoking, excessive alcohol consumption, a poor diet, and insufficient exercise.
 All these lifestyle factors have also been linked to an increased risk of ED.

 Your 40s tend to be the decade when lifestyle decisions made when you were younger catch up with you, and ED can be one symptom of this.
 However, you can still turn things around by starting to make healthier choices now.
-If you give your body a little TLC this could make a huge difference to your sex life.
+If you give your body a little TLC, your sex life might appreciate it.

 Psychological Causes Behind ED